steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 };
 ```

-and then create a `init` function comprising of fetching the neccessary config variables and then register the hook.
+and then create an `init` function comprising of fetching the necessary config variables and then registering the hook.

 To fetch `Guc` variables we first need to import our `gucs` module and then fetch each of the config variables e.g